WICG/view-transitions/explainer.md

 # Revisiting the cross-fade example

 As described above, creating a cross-fade transition using existing platform features is more difficult than it sounds.
-Here's how to do it with Shared Element Transitions:
+Here's how to do it with View Transitions:

 ```js
 function spaNavigate(data) {